MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

 DESCRIPTION
 ===========
 This program asks the user for choosing a food product in the database and searches for an healthy alternative.
-It proposes to select a category then a food product.
+It proposes selecting a category then a food product.

 Data comes from Open Food Facts (OFF) french database.
 The program requests the OFF search API then inserts the retrieved json data in a local database.